 Type 3: Retroactive Jealousy OCD

 Retroactive Jealousy Obsessive Compulsive Disorder is the most extreme, painful, and challenging form of retroactive jealousy.
-It’s also the least common, least known, and least understood.

 If you are constantly—or obsessively—making up “mental movies” in your head featuring your partner, and suffering from intrusive mental images of imagined scenes from their past, you’re likely suffering from RJ OCD.